How Trees, Tears & a Tiny Bit of Madness Helped Me Write a Neurodiversity Guide

 But I do know this:

-Thank you, Rev. Em, at Creative Rootz Retreat Centre in Portugal, for giving me a place to unravel and re-root.
+, at Creative Rootz Retreat Centre in Portugal, for giving me a place to unravel and re-root.
 For introducing me to the sound of stars singing (they do), the engineering genius of ants, the mycelial wisdom that mirrors the brain and the body.
 For letting me sync with circadian rhythms instead of calendars.
 For mornings painted in gold and pink, and evenings wrapped in velvet darkness.

 And for the warning on Night One: